z-gong/mstk/docs/simulation.rst

 Simulation protocols
 ====================

-Predefined simulation protocols for performing different types of MD and QM calculations.
+This module provides predefined simulation protocols for performing different types of MD and QM calculations. e.g. NPT simulation or periodic perturbation simulation with GROMACS, normal mode analysis with Gaussian, etc...
-They are designed for High-throughput prediction of liquid properties with TEAM force field.
+They are designed for high-throughput prediction of liquid properties.

-The force field typing and parameter assigning are hardcoded with DFF, therefore this module is not supposed to be used for other purposes.
+Currently, these simulation protocols are hardcoded with DFF typing engine and TEAM force field.

-It may be subject to refactor in the future to support different typing and simulation engines.
+It will be subject to refactor in the future to support different typing engines and force fields.

 .. currentmodule:: mstools.simulation